-- up to 30,000 roubles for failure of unregistered public associations designated as "foreign agents" to comply with their reporting obligations;95 - up to 500,000 roubles for failure by a "foreign agent" NCO, unregistered public association or individual to label their material with a reference to their "foreign agent" status;96 and - up to 2,500 roubles for citizens, 5,000 roubles for officials and up to 50,000 roubles for entities for the dissemination of information about so-called "foreign agents". - 39.
-Draft Law No. 1073604-7 "Amending Article 330-1 of the Criminal Code of the Russian Federation" establishes the following criminal sanctions: - a fine of up to 300.000 roubles or in the amount of the wages or other income of the convicted person for a period of up to two years, or by compulsory labour for up to 480 hours, corrective labour for a term of up to two years, or the deprivation of freedom of the same term, for failure to comply with the registration and reporting requirements of "foreign agent" NCOs and unregistered public associations98 and for the "violation of the operating procedures" by "foreign agent" media outlets;99 and - a fine of up to 300.000 roubles or in the amount of the wages or other income of the convicted person for a period of up to two years, or by compulsory labour for up to 480 hours, corrective labour for a term of up to five years, or the deprivation of freedom of the same term, for failure of "foreign agent" individuals to comply with the requirement to register or with the various reporting requirements.100 - 40.
-This opinion proceeds by analysing these amendments according to the following structure: (i) their aims and justifications; (ii) the expansion of the scope of individuals and entities that can be designated "foreign agents"; (iii) the expansion of administrative requirements and restrictions on "foreign agents"; and (iv) the expansion of sanctions for the breach of these requirements and restrictions.
+- up to 30,000 roubles for failure of individuals designated as "foreign agents" to indicate their status as "foreign agents" and up to 50,000 roubles for failing to comply with their reporting obligations; - up to 30,000 roubles for failure of unregistered public associations designated as "foreign agents" to comply with their reporting obligations; - up to 500,000 roubles for failure by a "foreign agent" NCO, unregistered public association or individual to label their material with a reference to their "foreign agent" status; and - up to 2,500 roubles for citizens, 5,000 roubles for officials and up to 50,000 roubles for entities for the dissemination of information about "foreign agents".

+40. Federal Law No. 525-FZ "Amending Article 330-1 of the Criminal Code of the Russian Federation" establishes the following criminal sanctions:

+- a fine of up to 300.000 roubles or in the amount of the wages or other income of the convicted person for a period of up to two years, or by compulsory labour for up to 480 hours, corrective labour for a term of up to two years, or the deprivation of freedom of the same term, for failure to comply with the registration and reporting requirements of "foreign agent" NCOs and unregistered public associations and for the "violation of the operating procedures" by "foreign agent" media outlets; and - a fine of up to 300.000 roubles or in the amount of the wages or other income of the convicted person for a period of up to two years, or by compulsory labour for up to 480 hours, corrective labour for a term of up to five years, or the deprivation of freedom of the same term, for failure of "foreign agent" individuals to comply with the requirement to register or with the various reporting requirements.

+41. This opinion proceeds by analysing these amendments according to the following structure: (A) their aims and justifications; (B) the expansion of the scope of individuals and entities that can be designated "foreign agents"; (C) the expansion of administrative requirements and restrictions on "foreign agents"; and (D) the expansion of sanctions for the breach of these requirements and restrictions.